dhminh01/xpra_docker/README.md

-XPRA with a simple Dockerfile to implement
+XPRA with a simple Dockerfile for implementation